English

 • Headsets for groups of 10+ people

-• Access to the Pala d'Oro (if selected)
+• Access to the Pala d'Oro (as per option selected)

 Exclusions